Visibly Fair Mechanisms: Achieving Distributional Objectives

 The Modular Priority Mechanism is, therefore, a partitioned priority mechanism in which each officer type is associated with a zonal message space of states that share the same upper-bound constraints.
 An officer’s final assignment is determined by two key factors: (1) a counter that tracks remaining capacity for the relevant states, and (2) a flag indicating whether any upper-bound restrictions in that zone have become binding.
 Because all states in a given zone are governed by the same set of constraints, a single triggered bound applies uniformly across the entire zone.
-Below, we present the main result for this mechanism and two examples that illustrate how it operates in practice.\footnote{In \Cref{Appendix B} we show that the modular upper-bounds system presented in \Cref{ex:example1} and \Cref{ex:example2} satisfy sequential solvency.}
+Below, we present the main result for this mechanism and two examples that illustrate how it operates in practice.

-\begin{thm} The Modular Priority Mechanism is visibly fair, strategy-proof, and respects modular upper-bounds. \end{thm}
+\begin{thm} Suppose that $H$ is a sequentially solvent modular upper-bound system.
+Then the Modular Priority Mechanism is visibly fair, strategy-proof, and respects upper-bounds. \end{thm}